Digital transformation of Affordable Art Fair

 Team structure: visual design lead, client partner, scrum master, 2 x full-stack developers

-Affordable Art Fair run fifteen global fairs every year, with over 1.6 million visitors and £235 million of art sold to date.
-They approached Matter Of Form with a desire to digitise their art fair application process and re-launch their website with a new eCommerce platform.
+The client, Affordable Art Fair, run fifteen global fairs every year, with over 1.6 million visitors and £235 million of art sold to date.
+They approached agency Matter Of Form with a desire to digitise their art fair application process and re-launch their website with a new eCommerce platform.
 They wanted to create a system that was easy and efficient for galleries and fair directors, but still enabled them to build deeply personal relationships.

 Since the site was launched, the AFF have seen a 350% increase in new month on month customers and a 200% increase in year on year customers.
 They have a new revenue stream from the ecommerce platform that has seen a 14% increase in repeat purchases.
 AAF were a finalist for “Best Other Website” at the eCommerce Awards 2017.